oscal-compass/compliance-trestle/docs/index.md

 Future roadmap anticipates that support for xml [import](https://github.com/oscal-compass/compliance-trestle/issues/177) and [upstream references](https://github.com/oscal-compass/compliance-trestle/issues/178) will be enabled.
 However, it is expected that full support will remain only for `json` and  `yaml`.

-Users needing to import XML OSCAL artifacts are recommended to look at NIST's XML to json conversion page [here](https://github.com/usnistgov/OSCAL/tree/master/json#oscal-xml-to-json-converters).
+Users needing to import XML OSCAL artifacts are recommended to look at NIST's OSCAL converters page [here](https://github.com/usnistgov/OSCAL/blob/main/build/README.md#converters).

 ## Python codebase, easy installation via pip